Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Abstract

 \section{Abstract}

 Scripted dialogues such as movie and TV subtitles constitute a widespread source of training data for conversational NLP models.
-However, the linguistic characteristics of those dialogues are notably different from those observed in corpora of spontaneous interactions.
-This difference is particularly marked for communicative feedback and grounding phenomena such as backchannels, acknowledgments, or clarification requests.
-Such signals are known to constitute a key part of the conversation flow and are used by the dialogue participants to provide feedback to one another on their perception of the ongoing interaction.
-This paper presents a quantitative analysis of such communicative feedback phenomena in both subtitles and spontaneous conversations.
-Based on dialogue data in English, French, German, Hungarian, Italian, Japanese, Norwegian and Chinese, we extract both lexical statistics and classification outputs obtained with a neural dialogue act tagger.
-Two main findings of this empirical study are that (1) conversational feedback is markedly less frequent in subtitles than in spontaneous dialogues and (2) subtitles contain a higher proportion of negative feedback.
-Furthermore, we show that dialogue responses generated by large language models also follow the same underlying trends and include comparatively few occurrences of communicative feedback, except when those models are explicitly fine-tuned on spontaneous dialogues.
+However, there are notable linguistic differences between these dialogues and spontaneous interactions, especially regarding the occurrence of \textit{communicative feedback} such as backchannels, acknowledgments, or clarification requests.
+This paper presents a quantitative analysis of such feedback phenomena in both subtitles and spontaneous conversations.
+Based on conversational data spanning eight languages and multiple genres, we extract lexical statistics, classifications from a dialogue act tagger, expert annotations and labels derived from a fine-tuned Large Language Model (LLM).
+Our main empirical findings are that (1) communicative feedback is markedly less frequent in subtitles than in spontaneous dialogues and (2) subtitles contain a higher proportion of negative feedback.
+We also show that dialogues generated by standard LLMs lie much closer to scripted dialogues than spontaneous interactions in terms of communicative feedback.